 Covers the process of writing cause/effect and argumentative essays with a focus on using outside sources to support main ideas.
 Covers locating and evaluating sources, summarizing, paraphrasing, quoting, and documenting source information.
-Designed for advanced non-native speakers of English.
-Prerequisite: Completion of assessment and orientation procedures; successful completion of ENL152W or placement by ESL program specialists.
+Designed for non-native speakers of English at the advanced level.
+Prerequisite: Successful completion of ENL152W or placement by ESL program specialist.
 Offered as needed.